AlanRostem/TurboTrooper/ideas.md

 - Factory Environmental Objects
     - Conveyor Belt
-        - Moves the player and boost his speed in a certain direction
+        - Moves the player and boosts his speed in a certain direction
     -

+- Secrets
+    - Super Scrap
+        - Grants 100 Scrap
+        - Gives one health to player, even if he has full health
+        - Player can get max three addtional health on top of the base three health
+    - Weapon ammo
+    - Shortcut portal
+        - when the bomb switch is active, the player can take this portal to win the level faster than the normal exit
+- Usage for scrap
+    - Buying items in shops (not sure where shops should be)